grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/999 Troubleshooting.md

 On January 31st, 2023, the default concurrency policy changed from `Abort test` to `Queue test`.
 To avoid confusion, k6 kept the old default for organizations who joined before the change.

-If your organization uses the old default and wants to upgrade to `Queue test` policy, change the policy at **Organization settings > Settings**.
+If your organization uses the old default and wants to upgrade to `Queue test` policy, change the policy as described in the following section.

 </Blockquote>